When an open-ended search reveals one of the top questions about a product to be “Is it still used?” — it is time to evaluate modern ERP solutions.

 As the name suggests, the focus of PeopleSoft was human resources; however, its services did not end there, as it also offered reliable financial management solutions.
 In its early days, PeopleSoft products were wildly popular — so much so that it seemed as though there was not enough PeopleSoft to satisfy demand.

 When J.D.
 Edwards and PeopleSoft merged, the goal was for each to complement the other’s greatest attributes under the moniker of Oracle Fusion, resulting in products that could serve a wider range of customer segments.
-Today, Oracle maintains PeopleSoft, JD Edwards, and Oracle E-Business Suite along with modern cloud solutions such as Cloud ERP, Cloud HCM, Cloud EPM, and NetSuite.
+Today, Oracle maintains PeopleSoft, JD Edwards, and Oracle E-Business Suite along with modern cloud solutions such as Cloud ERP, Cloud HCM, Cloud EPM, and Oracle NetSuite.

 Evaluating Oracle Legacy Software